-Cookie technology had recently become the industry’s punching bag, like if all the industry’s bad practices are tied to this one technology.
+Cookie based tracking had recently become the industry’s punching bag, like if all the industry’s bad practices are tied to this one technology.
 Everyone expects cookieless tracking to be the universal solution to all problems of digital marketing, like gluten-free food was supposed to be the ultimate cure for all diseases of civilization.

 Was it?
 I don’t know, I never tried it.

-Cookie technology has its problems and it simply does not stand to modern standards.
+Cookie based technology has its problems and it simply does not stand to modern standards.
 The overarching trends are bigger than all of us.
 It’s better to adjust to them.

 How do you adjust for the cookieless future?
 With cookieless tracking, of course.